ucd-library/aggie-experts/index.md

 * Research subject areas are generated in one of the following manners:
   * The researcher has already selected relevant keywords in the [Symplectic Elements publication management system](https://oapolicy.universityofcalifornia.edu/).
   * The keywords are extracted from the researchers’ claimed publications, and the ones that occur three or more times are added to their profiles.

+## Functionalities

+A good registry needs to have a good search mechanism.
+We enable discovery of expertise on campus through researchers’ scholarship reflected in each field we add to the registry.

+Aggie Experts is intended to function in accordance with the [FAIR data principles](https://www.force11.org/fairprinciples).
+In many cases faculty are required to provide the same information to the university, grant-funding agencies, and conferences.
+Exports from Aggie Experts would allow the faculty to reformat their content for those needs and reduce the time spent on administrative work.

 ## Feedback and Issue Reporting